iotaledger/hub/README.md

 - buildifier: (`go get -u github.com/bazelbuild/buildtools/buildifier`)

 ## Supported database systems
-- SQLite3
-- MySQL.
-Note that we strongly discourage the use of MySQL / MariaDB because it will ignore CHECK constraints for data integrity.
+- MariaDB.
+Note that we *strongly discourage* the use of *MySQL* because it does not support CHECK constraints for data integrity.
+We only test against MariaDB.

 ## Developing RPCHub
 - Be sure to run `./hooks/autohook.sh install` after checkout!